MatPROV: A Provenance Graph Dataset of Material Synthesis Extracted from Scientific Literature: MatPROV: A Provenance Graph Dataset of Material Synthesis

 \subsection{Dataset Construction}

 \paragraph{Paper Collection} We utilized Starrydata2~\cite{katsura2019data,katsura2025starrydata}, a web-based database that curates experimental material properties extracted from figures in scientific papers, under the CC BY 4.0 license to select target papers.
 Starrydata2 primarily curates property curves for functional inorganic materials, such as temperature-dependent electrical conductivity and Seebeck coefficients, which will support future understanding of property-synthesis relationships using MatPROV.
+As Starrydata2 primarily focuses on functional inorganic materials, this source selection introduces a coverage bias toward thermoelectric and magnetic materials, as discussed in Appendix~\ref{sec:appendix_dataset_analysis}.
 To ensure copyright compliance, we restricted our collection to open-access publications, resulting in a corpus of 1,648 papers.

 \paragraph{Relevant Text Extraction} Given the extensive volume of text in scientific papers and the computational cost of processing full texts, we extracted only text relevant to synthesis procedures.
 First, we converted the downloaded PDF files into structured XML using GROBID~\cite{GROBID} v0.8.2 under the Apache License 2.0 and extracted the main body text while excluding sections such as the title, abstract, and references.
 We then employed OpenAI's GPT-4o mini (2024-07-18) with the prompts provided in Appendix~\ref{sec:appendix_relevant_text_extraction} to identify and extract synthesis-related text.
 As a result, 32 papers contained no relevant synthesis information, yielding synthesis-relevant text from 1,616 papers.